Creating and Editing Dashboards

 • Dynamic Application metrics.
 These metrics contain the available Dynamic Applications that you can use as metrics in the widget, such as "AWS Custom Metrics" or "Cisco: BGP Peer Stats".
 This menu continually loads more Dynamic Applications as you scroll to the end of the list.

-• Interface: These metrics contain information about discovered network interfaces on the device, including Utilization In or Out, Errors In or Out, and Packet Discards In or Out.
-(This option appears only for Interface widget types.)
+• Interface: These metrics contain information about discovered network interfaces on the device, including Bitrate In or Bitrate Out, Octets In or Octets Out, Utilization In or Utilization Out, Errors In or Errors Out, Packet Discards In or Packets Discard Out, Percent Errors In or Percent Errors Out, and Percent Discards In or Percent Discards Out.
+(This option appears only for Interface widget.)

 • File System.
 These metrics contain information about the amount of disk space used, in percent.
-(This option appears only for File System widget types.)
+(This option appears only for File System widgets.)

 • Service Metrics.
 These metrics contain metrics for the service's Health, Availability, and Risk.
-(This option appears only for Service widget types.)
+(This option appears only for Service widgets.)

 • Polled Data.
 These metrics contain information about agent polled data and return with a timestamp.